notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ## What is Notary Project and Notation?

-As containers and cloud native artifacts become common deployment units, users want to make sure that cloud native artifacts in their environments are authentic and not tampered with.
+As containers and cloud native artifacts become common deployment units, users want to make sure that they are authentic in their environments.
 The Notary Project is a set of specifications and tools intended to provide cross-industry standards for securing software supply chains through signing and verification, signature portability, and key/certificate management.

-Notation is a sub-project of Notary Project.
-It has the `notation` CLI and two Golang libraries that implement the latest [Notary Project specifications](https://github.com/notaryproject/specifications/releases/tag/v1.0.0).
+Notation is a sub-project of Notary Project, which consists of the `notation` CLI and two Golang libraries which implement the latest [Notary Project specifications](https://github.com/notaryproject/specifications/releases/tag/v1.0.0).
 Notation was started in [Dec 2019](https://github.com/notaryproject/meeting-notes/blob/main/meeting-notes-2019.md#notary-v2-kickoff-meeting) and the code  has matured through a series of minor and RC releases over the last few years; The first version of the CLI and libraries [v0.7.0-alpha.1](https://notaryproject.dev/blog/2021/announcing-notation-alpha1/) was released in Oct 2021.
 Several alpha, beta, and RC releases later, the binaries reached the final [v1.0.0-RC.7](https://notaryproject.dev/blog/2023/announcing-notation-rc6/) release in May 2023.

 To learn more about the Notary Project, see the [Notary Project Overview](https://github.com/notaryproject/.github#notary-project-overview) and the [FAQ](https://notaryproject.dev/docs/faq/#notary-project-terms).